vicinityh2020/vicinity-agent/README.md

 ```
 PUT : /objects/{oid}/properties/{pid}
 ```
-PUT operation requires the payload with data structure specified in thing description for this property.
+PUT operation requires the payload with data structure specified in thing description for this property input to set the value.

 For both operations, Agent enables two way interaction.